 - Do some research.
 Are you getting the lowest insurance rates?
 How about your cable or cell phone bills?
 In many cases, once your contract terms are up, you may find that your rates are much higher than other services.
 It goes back to what I said at the beginning.
 Business want your money and often times carry great promotional deals to gain your business from their competitors.
 If you switch cell phone carriers and save $30 dollars a month you may find you can easily place that in savings.

-Those are a few sure fire tips on saving money.
-I encourage you to call 1-877-688-3328 to speak to a Certified Credit Counselor for more ideas that specifically relate to your personal situation.
+Those are just a few sure fire tips on saving money and there are many more methods to try, I definitely recommend brainstorming and coming up with ideas of your own.
+I also encourage you to call 1-877-688-3328 to speak to a Certified Credit Counselor for more ideas that specifically relate to your personal situation.
 As a certified non profit organization Debt Reduction Services offers the call and consultation for free.